TonySac/Ender3NG-Build/software_install-CANBUS.md

 The bootloader must be installed from the SD card slot.
 Copy `deployer.bin` to a MicroSD card that has been formatted to FAT32.
 Rename `deployer.bin` to `firmware.bin`.

-{: .tip }
-:bulb: Copy the firmware with whatever method works best.
-I've used SCP, SFTP, Samba, and a direct mount in the past.

-{: .note }
-:pencil: I've had issues with 32GB Samsung MicroSD cards flashing the firmware.
-The cheap 8GB card that came with my Ender always works fine though.

 Power off the printer mainboard, insert the firmware SD card, and power on the mainbaord.
 Wait several moments for the new bootloader to flash.

-Assuming it was all done in accordance with the above screenshot, the status LED should start to slowly blink indicating "Katapult mode".
+Assuming it was all done in accordance with the above screenshot, the status LED should start to slowly blink indicating Katapult mode.

 Additionally, running `ls /dev/serial/by-id` should show a Katapult device connected via USB.